thomas-lamiaux/rocq-prover.org/data/tutorials/getting-started/2_00_editor_setup.md

 ## Standalone interfaces

-Alternatively, you can use [CoqIDE](https://coq.inria.fr/refman/practical-tools/coqide.html), a standalone desktop application which is developed and distributed alongside Rocq.
+Alternatively, you can use [RocqIDE](https://coq.inria.fr/refman/practical-tools/coqide.html), a standalone desktop application which is developed and distributed alongside the Rocq Prover.

-As a way to try Rocq without installing anything, you can use [JsCoq](https://jscoq.github.io/).
-JsCoq loads Rocq entirely in your browser.
+As a way to try Rocq without installing anything, you can use [JsRocq](https://jscoq.github.io/).
+JsRocq loads Rocq entirely in your browser.